Nextpertise/wordpress-zipcheck/readme.md

     - `<input type="text" class="zipcheck-ext">`
  * Every input needs to have a parent `<div class="form-grp">` of which the input is the only child.
 The `div` is used to append the autocomplete & dropdown icon.
  * On your results page, there needs to be a `<div class="postcode-result">`.
 All the results will be appended to this box.
 Results will automatically be ordered in the correct way.
+ * On your results page, you can add a loader (spinning circle, wait message, etc.) with classes `postcode-result-box` and `spinner-box`.
+This loader will automatically be hidden when results are loaded.

 ## Configuration
 * Input your Nextpertise API Basic Auth credentials on the plugin settings page (WP Admin -> Settings -> Zipcheck).